 Every step is surely a thread woven in.

 light reveals every darkness however dim, or dreaded the hour.

 Rising up from the darkest blue sea, with seaweeds swirling in

 greens and golds

-Hold up the palms of your hands with maps upon, to the skies.
+Hold up the palms of your hands now

-Up high in the trees, in nests and moons, and suns,
+Up high into the trees, to nests and moon, and sun,

 with drawings on